nturumel/CarND-SpeedChallenge/Readme.md

 ## Training:

 After a lot of trial and error, we concluded that the models needed augmentation to avoid overfitting.
-We trained with augmentation without flip and with flip for 1000 epochs, callbacks ensured that we were not saving the point of overfitting.
+We trained with augmentation without flip and with flip for 500 epochs, callbacks ensured that we were not saving the point of overfitting.

 `checkpoint = ModelCheckpoint(self.W_FILE, monitor='val_loss', verbose=1,
           save_best_only=True, mode='auto', period=1)`

-Finally the model was trained further by the clipped flipped video reserved for training.

 ## Model Results and Performance:

-In the end the resulting model has a training accuracy of  and a validation accuracy of  .
+In the end the resulting model has a training loss of 5.4524 and a validation loss of  4.9889.

-It performed with an accuracy of -- with the unseen flipped video.
+It performed with an accuracy of 40.2 with the unseen flipped video.

-The results can be found in ...
+The results of the test video are in **outTestPrediction.txt**

 ## Potential Problems: